 On July 20, 2009, planning staff denied a Certificate of Compliance request for 8.01-acres in the A-1 (Agricultural General) zone, located approximately four miles east of the City of Winters on Russell Boulevard.
 (A Certificate of Compliance application is used to request that the county formally recognize the legality of a specific lot.)
-The 8.01-acres in question are part of a 20.20-acre parcel (APN: 038-130-08).
-The applicant (Clark) based the request on a 1969 Grant Deed that describes the 8.01-acre parcel, in which the grantor and grantee is one and the same person.
-The Office of the County Counsel has advised that the deed thus had no legal effect-it did not convey the parcel to anyone, thus it could not have created the parcel (legally or illegally).
+In doing so, staff concluded that the 8.01 acres in question are part of a 20.20-acre parcel (APN: 038-130-08), and do not constitute a distinct legal parcel.
+Staff reached this decision because of the absence of any evidence that the 8.01-acre parcel had ever been created by the recording of a map, deed, or other legal instrument sufficient to create a distinct parcel of land.